 The Do: First, it may be time to hang up the keys.
 While this can be a devastating impact on one's independence, if the dementia is causing serious disorientation, driving is no longer an option.

-Second, get GPS tracking devices that allow you to track your loved one no matter where they are.
+Second, get medical alert device with a GPS tracking system that allow you to track your loved one no matter where they are.
 If they don't like wearing a wrist band or pendent, get creative and stick it into a purse they always take with them.
 Some tracking devices can even slide into the soles of a shoe!

 Third, if wandering is an issue, you might want to consider getting a perimeter alarm, so your notified in the event of a crossing of a perimeter.